nirb28/dsp_ai_gateway/DSP-AI-System-Requirements.md

 - **Memory Systems**: Support for conversation memory and context
 - **Tool Integration**: Ability to use LLMs with external tools

+### 6. Apache Whisk Integration (Planned)

+**Description**: Integration with Apache Whisk for serverless deployment of AI models and workflows.

+**Key Requirements to be Met**:
+- **Serverless Model Deployment**: On-demand scaling of model inference endpoints
+- **Event-Driven Processing**: Trigger model execution based on events
+- **Resource Optimization**: Automatic scaling up/down based on demand
+- **Cold Start Optimization**: Techniques to minimize cold start latency for LLM inference
+- **Multi-Runtime Support**: Support for Python, Node.js, and other runtimes for flexible model serving

+**Implementation Plan**:
+- Container-based deployment of models as Whisk actions
+- Integration with existing authentication mechanisms
+- Custom runtime for optimized LLM serving
+- Monitoring and observability integration

 ## Integration Points

 The system components integrate at the following key points: